-To return to the local host, type a tilde and an exclamation point (\sim !) followed directly by the command or wait for the local system prompt to display before entering the command.
+To return to the local host, type a tilde and an exclamation point (~!) followed directly by the command, or wait for the local system prompt to be displayed before entering the command.
 To return to the remote host, press Ctrl/D.

 Note If you use the -1 option, but still enter the name of a remote host, no error message will be generated.
 Instead, cu will try to connect to the first available line for the requested host name, ignoring the specified line.
-If it makes the connection, it may not be the one you intend.
+If it makes the connection, it may not be the one you wanted. se the one you wanted.